-Overall, I’d say it’s definitely worth picking up if you have the spare cash lying around.
-It’s not the best or most accurate simulator out there but it’s a fraction the cost and is super fun to use.
+Overall, I’d say it’s definitely worth picking up if you have spare cash lying around.
+It’s not the best or most accurate simulator out there but it’s a fraction of the cost and is super fun to use.

 I ended up practicing a bunch on it since I didn’t have to go to the range and my game got more consistent.
-If you want a more accurate model, go with the Skytrak.
+If you want a more accurate model, go with Skytrak.

 You Might Also Like

 OBG Deals: We’ve worked with a few brands to offer discounts to our readers.
 Be sure to check out our deals and promotions page to see our current discounts.

 What’s In The Bag: Looking to get some new golf gear?
 Click here to check out what’s in my golf bag and see some of the gear we use and recommend.